Centers of Excellence

 The Homeland Security Act of 2002 granted the Department the authority to create university-based Centers of Excellence.
 The Centers are authorized by Congress and chosen by the Department’s Science and Technology Directorate through a competitive selection process.

-- Center for Borders, Trade, and Immigration Research (CBTIR), led by the University of Houston, develops technology-based tools, techniques, and educational programs for border management, immigration, trade facilitation, and targeting and enforcement of transnational borders.
+- Borders, Trade, and Immigration Institute (BTI) — Led by the University of Houston, BTI develops technology-based tools, techniques, and educational programs for border management, immigration, trade facilitation, and targeting and enforcement of transnational borders.

-- Critical Infrastructure Resilience Institute (CIRI), led by the University of Illinois at Urbana-Champaign, conducts research and education to enhance the resilience of the Nation’s critical infrastructure and its owners and operators.
+- Critical Infrastructure Resilience Institute (CIRI) — Led by the University of Illinois at Urbana-Champaign, CIRI conducts research and education to enhance the resilience of the Nation’s critical infrastructure and its owners and operators.

-- Center for Visualization and Data Analytics (CVADA), co-led by Purdue University (visualization sciences – VACCINE) and Rutgers University (data sciences – CCICADA), creates the scientific basis and enduring technologies needed to analyze large quantities of information to detect security threats to the nation.
+- Center for Visualization and Data Analytics (CVADA) — Co-led by Purdue University (visualization sciences – VACCINE) and Rutgers University (data sciences – CCICADA), CVADA creates the scientific basis and enduring technologies needed to analyze large quantities of information to detect security threats to the nation.

-- Food Protection and Defense Institute (FPDI), led by the University of Minnesota, defends the safety and security of the food system by conducting research to protect vulnerabilities in the food supply chain.
+- Food Protection and Defense Institute (FPDI) — Led by the University of Minnesota, FPDI defends the safety and security of the food system by conducting research to protect vulnerabilities in the food supply chain.
 FPDI was formerly named the National Center for Food Protection and Defense (NCFPD).

-- National Consortium for the Study of Terrorism and Responses to Terrorism (START), led by the University of Maryland, provides policy makers and practitioners with empirically grounded findings on the human elements of the terrorist threat and informs decisions on how to disrupt terrorists and terrorist groups.
+- National Consortium for the Study of Terrorism and Responses to Terrorism (START) — Led by the University of Maryland, START provides policy makers and practitioners with empirically grounded findings on the human elements of the terrorist threat and informs decisions on how to disrupt terrorists and terrorist groups.